A walk filled with surprises in Gozo

-This statue is just steps away from the entrance to a staggering amphitheatre, which you really have no idea exists until you get to the top.
+This statue is just steps away from the entrance to a staggering amphitheatre, which you really don't know exists until you get to the very top.

 This hill, along with its history and its treasures is very rarely mentioned in any Gozo travel guide.

 There are some awesome photo opportunities and the amphitheatre is almost ethereal in its setting.
 You must linger here for a while, be still, take a breath, and breathe in your surroundings.
 It's the perfect spot for meditating or to do some yoga.
 It's magical!

 1. This walk is not for everyone.
 This is a VERY steep hill.
 You do need to be pretty fit and able.